 Oh, yes, there are many many good options on the tiny island.
 Here, our all-time favorites!

 The name holds true!
 Sustainability seems to be truly important to the restaurant’s owner.
 Besides some great vegan and vegetarian meals, you can refill your water bottle for a few cents.
 The hip café, which could easily be located in Ubud, re-invests earnings into recycling programs and other great initiatives on the island.
 Of course, the restaurant also has great meals on the menu such as salads, smoothies and breakfast bowls all-day long.

 Green Garden was our place to be!
-The cosy restaurant prepares all meals fresh and offers healthy dishes that feel great after surfing for a couple of hours.
+The cozy restaurant prepares all meals fresh and offers healthy dishes that feel great after surfing for a couple of hours.
 We found ourselves having a second breakfast here on a quite regular basis as their bowls are really tasty.
-Here, vegetarians, as well as plant-based travellers, will find many options.
+Here, vegetarians, as well as plant-based travelers, will find many options.